mi92/hanoi_solver/README.md

 ```$ python src/solver.py --n 10```

 While `src/solver.py` contains a documented class with explanations, this solver can be squeezed into
-only a hand full of functional code.
+only a hand full of lines of functional code.
 For comparison, inspect `src/solver_fn.py` that does basically the
 same (except for counting the steps).
 It may be similarly invoked with:

 ```$ python src/solver_fn.py --n 4```